sans-blue-team/sec555-wiki/Tools/Logstash.md

 ### kafka
 The **kafka** input plugin is an input plugin that retrieves logs stored in Kafka, which is a common third party message broker/log buffer.

-This example shows the basic rabbitmq settings needed by Logstash:
+This example shows the basic kafka settings needed by Logstash:
 ```javascript
 input {
   kafka {